michaeljoseph04/blog/_posts/2019-04-05-House-prices.markdown

 ```
 ![hist1](https://raw.githubusercontent.com/michaeljoseph04/blog/gh-pages/images/hist1.jpeg)

 The default bins for the histogram are of course 30 cases.
 We can see that the data has a bit of a skew.
-This might requrie a log transformation for our regression, but we will come back to that in a moment.
+This might require a log transformation for our regression, but we will come back to that when we come to evaluate our model.

-We can also see that there are a range of relationships between the sale price and other variables.
-For instance, we can plot the relation of sale price to lot size by plotting with `geom_point()`.
-We can also see what a simple linear regression (unlike a multiple linear regression) would look like by adding a `geom_smooth()` layer, and passing the method `lm`, or *linear model*, to it (I specify `se=FALSE` to decline showing the standard error of the regression):
+We can also see that there are a range of relationships between the sale price and other variables--which will be, for our purposes, the *explanatory* variables.
+For instance, we can plot the covariation of sale price to lot size by plotting with `geom_point()`.
+We can also see what a simple linear model (unlike a multiple linear model) would look like by adding a `geom_smooth()` layer, and specifying the method `lm`, or *linear model*, to it (I specify `se=FALSE` to decline showing the standard error):
 ```
 ggplot(data=sales, aes(x=Lot.Area, y=SalePrice)) +
   geom_point()+